MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 ## Troubleshooting

-### Converting 3D models in the Guides model-driven app
+### 3D models conversion failure

-The top reasons for model conversion failure in the Guides model-driven app include:
+The top reasons for 3D model conversion failure in the Guides model-driven app include:

 - The 3D model uses an unsupported file format.